 Salvation Army food pantries provide groceries for families and individuals in need.
-Food is free, but some locations require appointments, others are on a walk-in first come, first served basis.
-Call your local Salvation Army office or the 211 help line to determine which food pantry serves your area.
+Food is free, but some locations require appointments.
+Others are on a first-come, first-served walk-in basis.
+Call your local Salvation Army office or the 211 helpline to determine which food shelf serves your area.

 We help anyone interested in the Federal Food Support Program get a jump start with a pre-screening.
 Once we determine eligibility, we offer help filing the application.

 No one should ever go a day without a meal or feel ashamed about asking for help.
-That’s why many of our locations provide hot meals and free groceries all year round to anyone who needs them.
-For homebound seniors, some areas also offer grocery delivery services.
+That’s why many of our locations provide hot meals and free groceries year-round to anyone who needs them.
+For home-bound seniors, some areas even offer grocery delivery services.
 Contact the location near you to learn when meals are offered or which food shelf serves your area.
 You may need an appointment for groceries, depending on the location.

 Turn your passion for feeding the hungry into action.
 Share these facts with your friends and